dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/Sand-box-your-VMs.rst

 **2. Host Only Connections:**
 ------------
-* Host only connections provide an internet network between your host and the Virtual Machine instances up and running on your host machine.
+* Host only connections provide an Internet network between your host and the Virtual Machine instances up and running on your host machine.
 This network is not traceable by other networks.

 * The following are the host only connections that you will be setting up later on :

-  1. vboxnet0 - Openstack Management Network - Host static IP 100.10.10.1
+  1. vboxnet0 - OpenStack Management Network - Host static IP 100.10.10.1
   2. vboxnet1 - VM Conf.
 Network - Host Static IP 100.20.20.1
   3. vboxnet2 - VM External Network Access (Host Machine)